Holy Hitchcock! There's A Falcon In My House!

 Alfred Hitchcock optioned her story for his film after a freak bird incident in California in 1961.
 Poisoned by toxic plankton, dying birds began falling from the sky and frantically flying into people's windows and homes.
 (Like I said . . .
 Inspirational!)

-One police officer, Ed Cunningham, was caught in a hailstorm of falling birds and waited it out inside his squad car.
+One police officer, Ed Cunningham, was caught in a hailstorm of falling birds and waited it out by staying inside his squad car.

 "They were big birds and they were falling so fast and hard they could have knocked me senseless.
 I thought I had better stay in the car and that's just what I did."